azat-co/fullstack-javascript/chapter1/chapter1.md

 }
 ```

-This sets the width to 150 pixels for input which the name attribute is email:
+This sets the width to 150 pixels for input for which the `name` attribute is `email`:

 ```css
 input[name="email"] {